SOMLpj/SafeSpartan/README.md

 # SafeSpartan
 Senior Project SJSU SUMMER 2022

 Safe Spartan is a machine learning based project that predicts crime (frequency & type) on San Jose State University Campus.
 This is accomplished by first training a GAN model on crimes in the city of San Francisco.
 The training took place for January through December 2021.
-Each month was trained three times with three different crimes (Theft, Assault, Violent/Other).
+Each month was trained three times with three different crimes: Theft, Assault, Violent/Other (where Other represents homicide, rape, and missing persons on campus).

 The GAN model makes a prediction based off of the inputs it was trained on.
 The predicted outputs are displayed on a web application to promote user interaction and to increase the usefulness of the project itself.